fitzroy-c/Text-based-RPG-game-engine/README.md

     - if player encounters with monsters, Option Menu will show corresponding options against the monster.
     - if player encounters with NPCs, Option Menu will show corresponding options that can interact with NPCs.
     - if player has died or won, Option Menu can jump to the start menu and allow player start a new game.
  - Option Menu can detect player's HP to control the game process.
-If player has died, it will cease the current player.
+If player has died, it will cease the current player and jump to starting option menu
  - Edited the main method inside the Game.java.
 This can start the whole program and initialize user interface
  - Option Menu can allow user to save and load player profile in the start option menu, this function use save and load method in the logical layer.